yujiashen/PR-Reminder-Bot-Java/README.md

 ## Features

 - **Submit PRs for Review**: Easily submit PRs for review via Slack using the `/pr-submit` command.
-- **Track Review Statuses**: Automatically update and track the status of PRs (needs review, in progress, completed).
+- **Track Review Statuses**: Automatically update and track the status of PRs (needs review, attention requested, reviewed, overdue).
 - **SLA Reminders**: Set configurable SLAs (default: 8 hours) to ensure timely reviews.
 If a PR exceeds the SLA, the bot sends reminders to the reviewers.
-- **Adjust Review Requirements**: Dynamically configure the number of reviews required for a PR to be approved.
 - **Notify Reviewers**: Ping reviewers when their attention is needed or after a PR update.
+- **Notify PR Author**: Ping PR author when their attention is needed.
-- **App Home Integration**: View a list of active PRs in the Slack app home, showing their statuses and a remove option.
+- **App Home Integration**: View a list of your active PRs in the Slack app home.
 - **Channel Slash Commands**:
   - `/pr-submit`: Submit a PR for review.
   - `/pr-active`: View all active PRs in the current channel.
-  - `/pr-settings`: Configure SLA and review settings.
+  - `/pr-settings`: Configure SLA settings for the current channel.

 ## Installation